redshift-s/rancheros-docker-media/README.md

 `sudo reboot`

 ## Configure your dns for nextcloud
 - Create a user on duckdns.org
 - Add fruit-nextcloud as a domain
 - Note down your Duck DNS token
-- Get a domain, in this guide, the example fruit.org is used
-- Point your domain nextcloud.fruit.org to fruit-nextcloud.duckdns.org
 - vi letsencrypt.yml
-- Change the TZ, URL, DUCKDNSTOKEN and EMAIL variables.
+- Change the TZ, SUBDOMAINS, DUCKDNSTOKEN and EMAIL variables.
 - vi mariadb.yml
 - Change the MSQL_ROOT_PASSWORD
 - sudo reboot

+TODO for using your own domain, and not just duck dns
+- Get a domain, in this guide, the example fruit.org is used
+- Point your domain nextcloud.fruit.org to fruit-nextcloud.duckdns.org

 ## Access dockers: